List of awards and nominations received by Lil' Kim

 Throughout Lil' Kim's career, she has received several awards and nominations.
 In 1998, Kim received recognition from the MTV Music Video Awards, winning an award for viewer's choice alongside The Notorious B.I.G. and Puffy.
 That same year, Kim received a nomination for Best Rap Performance by a Duo or Group for her single "Not Tonight" at The Grammys.

 On March 27, 2001, Lil' Kim, Christina Aguilera, Pink, and Mýa recorded a cover version of the Labelle song, "Lady Marmalade" as a medley for the feature film Moulin Rouge!.
-The single produced Kim's first Grammy Award in 2002 for Best Pop Collaboration with Vocals, along with several other awards and nominations from the MTV Awards which garnered 2 awards from 6 nominations.
+The single produced Kim's first Grammy Award in 2002 for rapping on a Best Pop Collaboration with Vocals, along with several other awards and nominations from the MTV Awards which garnered 2 awards from 6 nominations.

 Her single "How Many Licks?" gained her a nomination from the "Soul Train Awards" for "Best R&B/Soul or Rap Music Video".
 It also received a nomination from "The Source Awards" for "Music Video of The Year".
 Lil' Kim's third studio album, La Bella Mafia, produced Lil Kim two Grammy Award nominations in 2004, one for her single "Came Back For You" for Best Female Rap Solo Performance, and "Magic Stick" with 50 Cent for Best Rap Performance by a Duo or Group.
 As of 2013, Kim has been nominated for three World Music Awards.